What is the NIST CSF?

 - Detect any irregular activity to determine if breaches have occurred

 - Respond to any detected breaches to contain their impact

 - Recover from these breaches by restoring any undermined assets

 Each function is divided into categories, which are the activities necessary to fulfill each function.

-Subcategories further subdivide categories, describing specific results of these activities that are necessary to fulfil each category.
+Subcategories further subdivide categories, describing specific results of these activities that are necessary to fulfill each category.